Theo Saville, CEO, and co-founder of CloudNC was interviewed by Bruno (HE) Mirchevski of The Logician.

 . . .

-Theo Saville: Our core values are actually live on the web on this link .
+THEO SAVILLE: Our core values are actually live on the web.
 In short, we’re fundamentally people-centric.

 That may sound surprising coming from a company that places a huge amount of importance and value in automation, but as soon as you dig beneath the surface it’s clear that empowering and nurturing people talent is at the root of our success.